Welcome to Trempealeau

 Detailed Overview

 For a list of Mississippi water trails see my overview map or use the bullet list below (ordered north to south).
 Thanks to the US Fish and Wildlife Service for many of these suggestions.
-Check them out for more details.
+Check out their website for more details.
+Water trails are listed in order from north to south.

 Chippewa River Trail: 6.8 miles.
 Chippewa River Landing to Tim’s Slough Landing.
 Basically the last part of the Chippewa River that connects with a slough on the Mississippi.
 Avoid in high water.